Modern Language Association: Resolutions

 On January 7, 2017, the MLA rejected a proposed boycott of Israeli academic institutions in a 113–79 vote during its annual meeting in Philadelphia.
-Activists within the association had since 2014 pushed for such a boycott because they believed Israel was guilty of human rights violations and should be subjected to a boycott similarly to how South Africa was boycotted by the Anti-Apartheid Movement.
-The inspiration for the boycott came from the Boycott, Divestment and Sanctions (BDS) movement which is a global movement that calls for comprehensive boycotts of Israel.
+Activists within the association had since 2014 advocated for such a measure, arguing that Israel's policies constituted human rights violations and should be subject to a boycott similar to that imposed on apartheid South Africa.
+The proposal drew on the Boycott, Divestment and Sanctions (BDS) movement, which calls for comprehensive boycotts of Israel.